-Here’s the principle underneath: the more a leader exaggerates or distorts the truth, the harder it is to trust him.The more a leader exaggerates or distorts the truth, the harder it is to trust him.
+Here’s the principle underneath: the more a leader exaggerates or distorts the truth, the harder it is to trust them.The more a leader exaggerates or distorts the truth, the harder it is to trust them.
 Click To Tweet

 Question 4: Isn’t Counting Physical Attendance More Accurate Than Online Attendance?

 Well, yes and no.

 As much as the critics have jumped on reports of online attendance growth, let’s start here: church leaders haven’t always reported in-person attendance consistently or accurately.

 At a basic level, pastor math has become an inside joke in church world.
 It refers to many pastors’ propensity to find the most charitable/evangelistic/inflated account of attendance and announce that.